tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    Also, there is a unit disk version of Wifi: the :ned:`Ieee80211UnitDiskRadio` module contains a :ned:`Ieee80211UnitDiskTransmitter` and a :ned:`Ieee80211UnitDiskReceiver`.
    (to be used with :ned:`UnitDiskRadioMedium`).

-The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols.
+The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols, BECAUSE **TODO**....
 The following modules use the unit disk analog model:

+TODO a routing protocolnal az a lényeg h ne menjen át minden csomag, zavarjak is egymast ne tudjon mindenki mindenkivel beszelni zavarjak egymast ne pofazzanak egymasba

+routing protocol szempontjabol scak az erdekes h atment e a csomag

+ha az osszes jelenseget produkalja amit egy igazi phy akkor mar jo

+too much detaillel kell foglalkozni

+connectivity...range

 - :ned:`UnitDiskRadioMedium`: the only radio medium using the unit disk analog model; to be used with all unit disk radio types
 - :ned:`UnitDiskRadio`: generic radio using the unit disk analog model; contains :ned:`UnitDiskTransmitter` and :ned:`UnitDiskReceiver`